JackKelly/hypergrib/crates/grib_tables/README.md

 ## grib_tables

-`grib_tables` will:
-- Load the WMO and GDAL CSVs into memory as a `ParameterDatabase`.
+`grib_tables` will load the GDAL CSVs into memory and allow the user to:
-- Maybe give users the option to only load some of the GRIB table CSVs. e.g. we don't need the Canadian local tables if we're loading a NOAA dataset.
-But this might be over complicating things for a small reduction in memory footprint.
-- Save the decoded metadata into the [JSON that we create for each dataset](https://github.com/JackKelly/hypergrib/discussions/17).
-Maybe have a mapping from the abbreviation string to the full ProductTemplate variant.

-Then, when users reading the dataset using `hypergrib`, we don't need to load any GRIB tables because the relevant metadata will already be captured.
+- Map from parameter abbreviation strings to the numerical representation of that parameter, and the full param name and unit.
+- Map from the numerical representation of each parameter to the param name, abbreviation, and unit.

 ## Why crate does this exist?